Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <h3> Creating a Hillshade from a Raster Dataset </h3> <br>

-<p> Search for the "Hillshade" tool in the geoprocessing toolbox.
-Like creating a raster dataset, there are a couple parameters to consider when creating a hillshade (Table 8).  </p> <br>
+<p> The "Hillshade" tool should be searched for in the geoprocessing toolbox.
+Similar to the process of creating a raster dataset, several parameters need to be considered when generating a hillshade (Table 8). </p> <br>

 <table title="Hillshade Dataset Parameters"> <caption> Table 8.
 Hillshade Dataset Creation Parameters </caption>
 <thead>